Diversity and Dissent in Education and the Media

 Lastly, we will demonstrate our understanding of everyday anti-racist practices by creating teaching presentations that merge readings, film analysis and writing.
 Possible themes that may emerge through our own study include examining the community and students' funds of knowledge, as well as the use of alternative media and the arts as tools of empowerment that specifically recognize our collective cultural hybridity.

-This program is coordinated with Greener Foundations for first-year students.
+This program is coordinated with for first-year students.
 Greener Foundations is Evergreen’s in-person 2-quarter introductory student success course sequence, which provides first-year students with the skills and knowledge they need to thrive at Evergreen.
-Students expected to take Greener Foundations should use CRN 10178 to register for a 2-credit Greener Foundations course in addition to this 14-credit program.
+Students expected to take GF should use CRN 10178 to register for a 2-credit Greener Foundations course in addition to this 14-credit program.

-First-year students who are not expected to take Greener Foundations or have been granted an exemption should use CRN 10177 to register for this program.
-Find more details about who isn't expected to take Greener Foundations on the Greener Foundations website.
+First-year students who are not expected to take Greener Foundations or have been granted an exemption should use CRN 10177 to register for this program for 14 credits, or CRN 10257 to register for 16 credits.
+Find more details about who isn't expected to take Greener Foundations on the website.

 Anticipated Credit Equivalencies: